Char-Hunt/Learning-Info-Sec/README.md

   - LAB ACTIVITY: Create loops
 - 🔭 Update files **Using Python algorithms**
   - LAB ACTIVITY: Parsing a file to read and update the contents
-  - Automate process of parsing and updating log files
 - 🔭Authentication, authorization, and accounting
   - Identity and access management (IAM)
   - LAB ACTIVITY: Improve authentication, authorization, and accounting for a small business
-  - Access controls and authentication systems, The mechanisms of authorization
-  - Why do we audit user activity
 - 🔭Linux OS Hardening - Authorization and File Permissions
-  - Managing File and Directory privileges in the Linux environment
 - 🔭Risk Assessment and Asset Security - How organizations determine what assets to protect.
   - Managing risk and classifying assets based on challenges of securing physical and digital assets.
   - Best Practices to manage cybersecurity risk